sjorsmallon/mallib/readme.md

 # TODO

-## Rotating the Scene Objects Correctly
-currently, the ordering w.r.t translation/ rotation is borked because of the row major decision.
-Maybe we should keep it fire & forget for now.. or just abstract it as a whole.

 ## VAO / VBO structure
 How are relevant `entity` meshes combined in the VBO?
 Do we have one?
 What do other people use?